-Shareholders in the Domini Social Equity Fund that are corporations may be eligible to receive a 70% corporate dividend received deduction.
-To determine the amount of dividends that qualify, the corporate shareholder would multiply the total ordinary dividends received during 2013 (box 1a on Form 1099-DIV) by the percentage of the ordinary dividends received that qualify for the deduction.
-For 2013, 100% of the ordinary dividends received from the Domini Social Equity Fund qualify for the corporate shareholder dividend received deduction.
+Shareholders in the Domini Impact Equity Fund that are corporations may be eligible to receive a 70% corporate dividend received deduction.
+To determine the amount of dividends that qualify, the corporate shareholder would multiply the total ordinary dividends received during 2015 (box 1a on Form 1099-DIV) by the percentage of the ordinary dividends received that qualify for the deduction.
+For 2015, 78% of the ordinary dividends received from the Domini Impact Equity Fund qualify for the corporate shareholder dividend received deduction.

 The information below will assist you in calculating the information necessary to claim either a credit or itemized deduction.

 To calculate your total foreign source income passed through from the Fund, multiply your ordinary dividends (box 1a of Form 1099-DIV) by the foreign source income factor for the Fund.
-For 2013, the total foreign source income factor for the Domini International Social Equity Fund is 96.06%.
+For 2015, the total foreign source income factor for the Domini Impact International Equity Fund is 75.90%.

 To claim a foreign tax credit, you must also satisfy certain holding period requirements with respect to your mutual fund shares.
 If the holding period requirements are not satisfied, the foreign taxes will qualify as itemized deductions.
 Please consult your tax advisor to determine whether the foreign taxes passed through to you by the Fund are either creditable or qualify as an itemized deduction, and whether to make the election to exempt you from the foreign tax credit limitation and the filing requirement of Form 1116.